 The Refugee Research Blog provides a platform for academic and non-academic research and comment on issues surrounding people seeking asylum and refugees.

 While our contributors’ fields of interests converge, their knowledge, experience and perspectives vary.
-We believe it’s vitally important for knowledge sharing across the entire sector and disciplines throughout Australia to better inform and empower people seeking asylum and refugees, and their advocates.
+We believe it’s vitally important for knowledge sharing across the entire sector and disciplines throughout Australia and beyond to better inform and empower people seeking asylum and refugees, and their advocates.